ahmadjamalkta/inet-showcases/visualizer/networkpathactivity/doc/index.rst

 In INET, network path activity can be visualized by including a :ned:`NetworkRouteVisualizer` module in the simulation.
-Adding an :ned:`IntegratedVisualizer` module is also an option, because it also contains a :ned:`NetworkRouteVisualizer` module.
+Adding an :ned:`IntegratedVisualizer` module is also an option because it also contains a :ned:`NetworkRouteVisualizer` module.
 Network path activity visualization is disabled by default, it can be enabled by setting the visualizer's :par:`displayRoutes` parameter to true.